twelvelabs-io/twelvelabs-python/README.md

 Note that the API returns, among other information, a field named `id`, representing the unique identifier of your new index.

-See the [Create an index](https://docs.twelvelabs.io/v1.2/reference/create-index) page for more details.
+For a description of each field in the request and response, eee the [Create an index](https://docs.twelvelabs.io/v1.2/reference/create-index) page.

 ## Upload videos